 Joe was SVP of New Concept Development at Walt Disney Imagineering in 1994 and was leading the company’s digital initiatives when Jordan first met him and got to work with him on the creation of DisneyQuest.
 In 2003 Jordan and Joe co-founded 42 Entertainment which pioneered alternate reality games such as “I Love Bees”, “Dark Knight”, and many others.
 Joe and Jordan have been partners ever since.

-Dawne has built several companies and one family with Jordan acting as an Art Director and Chief Wrangler respectively.
-Dawne brings two dogs, a deep knowledge of graphic design (the Pratt Institute kind), and an element of class to the studio.
-While that element of class has yet to impact the denizens of our little closet, it’s only a matter of time until we start dressing better and stop sticking our gum to the bottoms of our desks.
+Dawne has built several companies and one family with Jordan, acting as an Art Director and Chief Wrangler respectively.
+Dawne brings two dogs, a deep knowledge of graphic design (the Pratt Institute kind) and an element of class to the studio.

-After graduating Full Sail University, AJ moved to the Seattle area to work at Hand Held Games, which was eventually acquired by Smith & Tinker (where Jordan sunk in his hooks and never let go).
-At Harebrained Schemes, AJ has served as Lead Engineer on Crimson Steam Pirates and our brand new space game, Strikefleet Omega.
+AJ graduated from Full Sail University and moved to Seattle to work at Hand Held Games.
+HHG was eventually acquired by Smith and Tinker (where Jordan sunk in his hooks and never let go).
+At Harebrained, AJ has served as Lead Engineer on Crimson Steam Pirates and Strikefleet Omega, and worked on Shadowrun Returns and Dragonfall.

 Chris “Bones” Kohnert

-Chris was hired to help out for a couple of weeks on Crimson Steam Pirates and just never left.
-Perhaps it was his boyish good looks or perhaps his curmudgeonly design feedback, but we fell for him (hard) and started calling him CTO.
+Chriswas hired to help out for a couple of weeks on Crimson Steam Pirates and just never left.
+Perhaps it was his boyish good looks, or maybe his curmudgeonly design feedback, but we fell for him (hard) and started calling him CTO.
 Eventually, Chris put it on his business cards, so we guess that’s that.
-Chris brings the extensive experience in hardcore PvP online RPGs he gained at Iron Realms Entertainment and as co-founder of a graphical MMO company, Sparkplay Media, in 2006.
+Chris brings extensive experience in hardcore PvP online RPGs he gained at Iron Realms Entertainment and as co-founder of a graphical MMO company, Sparkplay Media, in 2006

 Steve’s extensive knowledge of supremely bad movies is matched only by his skill in 3D art.
 Joining us around the same time as Maury and Fiona, he’s quickly revealed himself to be someone who possesses the extraordinary talent of understanding both art and computers, which makes him pretty much unstoppable.